 "The Mere Distinction of Colour": Telling the Story of Slavery at Montpelier

-When we visit the historic places that once belonged to some of history’s most renowned leaders, we expect our experiences there to be lighthearted.
-We might learn who James and Dolley Madison’s guests were at dinner, or about Thomas Jefferson’s favorite books in his extensive library.
-We may not expect to learn much about the enslaved communities who built the homes for and ran the plantations of these revered figures.
+Sometimes when people visit the historic places that once belonged to some of history’s most renowned leaders, they expect their experiences to be lighthearted.
+They might learn who James and Dolley Madison’s guests were at dinner, or about Thomas Jefferson’s favorite books in his extensive library.
+Visitors may not expect to learn much about the enslaved communities who built the homes for and ran the plantations of these revered figures.
 But more and more, historic sites around the U.S. are embedding their tours with knowledge about the lives of the enslaved individuals who resided there.

 It can be difficult for historic sites to strike a balance between portraying enslaved people as lacking all agency, and falling into the “happy slave” narrative that has long been associated with plantations.
 It’s similarly challenging to criticize popular historic figures for their choices without diminishing their contributions to American society.
 Needless to say, telling the difficult story of slavery can be … difficult.

 At James Madison’s Montpelier, a new exhibit called “The Mere Distinction of Colour” documents the stories of the enslaved individuals who lived at the plantation and parses Madison’s complicated relationship with slavery.
 It also explains how the legacy of slavery persists today—especially regarding its place in historic retellings.

 “The Mere Distinction of Colour” represents a shift in the way we talk about slavery at historic places.
 This shift was made possible in large part by the Montpelier Descendants Community, descendants of enslaved individuals who once lived at Montpelier.
 This group engages with the site in several ways, including its interpretation of exhibitions and programs.

 Stay connected with us via email.
 Sign up today.